MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-branching.md

     ![Warning message that shows that a question step isn't fully configured](media/question-step-warning.PNG "Warning message that shows that a question step isn't fully configured")

     If you see a warning message, open the question step in the **Step Editor**.
-The response that's missing information will be highlighted.
+The property with missing information will be highlighted to make it easy to find.

     ![Destination field highlighted, showing missing information](media/question-step-highlighted.PNG "Destination field highlighted, showing missing information")